ansible/ansible/docsite/rst/developing_test_pr.rst

    or Docker for this, but they are optional.
 It is also useful to have virtual machines of different Linux or other flavors, since some features (apt vs. yum, for example) are specific to those OS versions.

-First, you will need to configure your testing environment with the neccessary tools required to run our test suites.
+First, you will need to configure your testing environment with the necessary tools required to run our test suites.
 You will need at least::

    git